awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ## Example: Working with Instance Metadata<a name="iam-example-instance-metadata"></a>

 The following policies ensure that users can only retrieve [instance metadata](ec2-instance-metadata.md) using Instance Metadata Service Version 2 \(IMDSv2\)\.
 You can combine the following four policies into one policy with four statements\.
 When combined as one policy, you can use the policy as a service control policy \(SCP\)\.
 It can work equally well as a *deny* policy that you apply to an existing IAM policy \(taking away and limiting existing permission\), or as a Service Control Policy that is applied globally across an account, an OU, or an entire Organization\.

+**Note**
+The following RunInstances metadata options policies must be used in conjunction with a policy that gives the principal the privilege to launch an instance with RunInstances\.
+If the principal does not also have RunInstances permissions, it will not be able to launch an instance\.
+For more information, see the policies in [Working with Instances](#iam-example-instances) and [Launching Instances \(RunInstances\)](#iam-example-runinstances)\.

 The following policy specifies that you can’t call the RunInstances API unless the instance is also opted in to require the use of IMDSv2 \(indicated by `"ec2:MetadataHttpTokens": "required"`\)\.
 If you do not specify that the instance requires IMDSv2, you get an `UnauthorizedOperation` error when you call the RunInstances API\.